Alexander Myres

-Alexander Myres (born April 20, 1996) is an American football cornerback for the Houston Roughnecks of the XFL.
+Alexander Myres (born April 20, 1996) is an American football cornerback.
 He played college football for Division II program Ouachita Baptist before transferring to the University of Houston.

+He was signed by the Pittsburgh Steelers as an undrafted free agent in 2019, seeing no game action during his rookie year.
+He was then signed by the Detroit Lions, with whom he played in his only NFL game in 2020.
+He then spent the next two offseasons with the San Francisco 49ers and the Indianapolis Colts, respectively.

+In 2023, he played for the Houston Roughnecks of the XFL.

 Early years

 Myres attended College Park High School in The Woodlands, Texas.
 As a three-year letterer, Myers made 109 total tackles, 3 forced fumbles, 2 interceptions, and a defensive touchdown made after forcing a fumble on a punt return.
 He earned All-District First-team and All-County Second-team selection titles as a junior and senior on a state-ranked defense, and he was also selected to participate in the All-Star Bayou Bowl.
 Outside of football, Myres also lettered in basketball and track.
 He currently holds his school's all-time record in the 100M dash and advanced to Texas 6A quarterfinals as a senior.

 Despite his performance, Alex Myres was lightly recruited out of high school.
 According to 247sports and Rivals.com, Myres was listed as a zero-star recruit, and he was the only starting defensive back on his team to not receive a D1 scholarship.
 Myres's only D1 offers came as preferred walk-on's from Towson University and UTEP, but both were too expensive and he instead accepted a full-ride to Ouachita Baptist, a Division 2 program.